 \subsubsection{Lessons learned}

 The recent studies of XAI methods in 6G have three limitations.
 Firstly, there are not enough in-model XAI methods proposed so far.
-Most of the existing XAI can only explain AI black-box after the 6G AI decision-making results is given.
-It prevents the achievement of a higher level trade-off between the explainability and model performance in 6G.
-Secondly, although many research studies emphasised the importance of XAI measurements, there are no widely recognised quantifiable metrics for explainability in typical AI applications in 6G.
-Thirdly, this is a lack of multidisciplinary collaborations between experts in AI and the legal community.
+Most of the existing XAI can only explain black boxes after the 6G AI decision-making results are given.
+It prevents the achievement of a higher level trade-off between the interpretability and model performance in 6G.
+Secondly, although many research studies have emphasised the importance of XAI measurements, there are no widely recognised quantifiable metrics for explainability in typical AI applications in 6G.
+Thirdly, there is a lack of multidisciplinary collaborations between experts in AI and the legal community.